Notsergioocampo/DEJU-NEON-Site-Root-Chemistry-and-Soil-Density/README.md

 Reproducible analysis of root chemistry and soil bulk density at the NEON DEJU megapit.

-This repository implements a small, reusable workflow for exploring how **root carbon and nitrogen** relate to **soil physical properties** (especially bulk density) along the soil profile at the NEON DEJU site.
+This repository implements a small, reusable workflow for exploring how root carbon and nitrogen relate to soil physical properties (especially bulk density) along the soil profile at the NEON DEJU site.

-## ✨ What this project does
+## What this project does

 - Cleans and merges NEON megapit datasets:
   - Root chemistry (`megapit_carbon_nitrogen`)